coleww/web-audio-ui/README.md

 - AudioBufferSource
 - WaveShaper (uses this [distortion curve](https://www.npmjs.com/package/make-distortion-curve) as a default)
 - StereoPanner
+- DynamicsCompressor

+### TODO:

+- add analyserNode (and basic oscilliscope config from https://developer.mozilla.org/en-US/docs/Web/API/AnalyserNode ?)
+- add pannerNoder/audioListener (SO MANY ATTRIBUTES ZOMG)
+- use setValueAtTime in the default configs
+- start folder for default configs for web-audio modules on npm
+- make range inputs editable by typing in a number

 ### INSTALL

 `npm install web-audio-ui`

 ### SIMPLE USE

 ```
 var ui = require('web-audio-ui')